DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

     interpreted properly.

 [^3]: An explanation for this difference is not given.
 Referring to the
-    w*isdom of the crowds* approach in the case of experts (Wolters, 2013) is in any event not a valid argument in as much as a number of essential conditions for the effect of this approach are not met (see Van Vliet et al., 2013).
+    *wisdom of the crowds* approach in the case of experts (Wolters, 2013) is in any event not a valid argument in as much as a number of essential conditions for the effect of this approach are not met (see Van Vliet et al., 2013).